mr-autopilot/oa_webscraper/README.md

 * Blacklist filters remove civic or non-commercial venues
 * Google API quotas apply based on your usage and key limits

-* Absolutely — here’s the raw content you can add to the README, covering both **operational security (opsec)** and **cost/pricing realities**, with clear and direct language tailored for internal users or operators.

 ---

 ## Operational Security (OpSec)